goosefx/sparrow-monotouch/Sparrow/doc/api/SPRectangle.md

 		public class SPRectangle : SPPoolObject

-The SPPoint class describes a two dimensional point or vector.
+The SPRectangle class describes a rectangle by its top-left corner point (x, y) and by its width and height.

 ## Properties